dorawyy/CPEN321_CMIYC/documentation/Testing_And_Code_Review.md

       ✓ should return existing user when user already exists (5 ms) ✓ should return banned status for banned user (4 ms) GET /user/:userID - Get All Users
-      ✓ should return all users except the requesting user (3 ms) POST /user/ban/:userID - Ban User
+      ✓ should return all users except the requesting user (4 ms) POST /user/ban/:userID - Ban User
-      ✓ should ban a user (4 ms)
+      ✓ should ban a user (3 ms)
-      ✓ should return 404 for non-existent user (3 ms)
+      ✓ should return 404 for non-existent user (2 ms)

  PASS  tests/withMocks/controllers/NotificationController.test.ts
   NotificationController - Quadtree Implementation
     findNearbyFriendsWithQuadtree
-      ✓ should initialize quadtree with world boundary ✓ should insert friends with location into quadtree ✓ should calculate search range and query quadtree ✓ should return nearby friends from query results (1 ms) ✓ should correctly map and return points data as nearby friends (line 136)
+      ✓ should initialize quadtree with world boundary (1 ms) ✓ should insert friends with location into quadtree ✓ should calculate search range and query quadtree ✓ should return nearby friends from query results ✓ should correctly map and return points data as nearby friends (line 136) (2 ms)

- PASS  tests/withMocks/controllers/NotificationQuadtreeIntegration.test.ts
-  NotificationController - Integration with Quadtree
-    ✓ should call findNearbyFriendsWithQuadtree with user and friends (1 ms) ✓ should handle error when user not found
-    ✓ should handle error when user location not set (1 ms) ✓ should update logList and send FCM notifications for nearby friends ✓ should handle friends without FCM tokens (line 136) (1 ms)

 ----------------------------|---------|----------|---------|---------|-------------------
 File                        | % Stmts | % Branch | % Funcs | % Lines | Uncovered Line #s